-Somber, absorbing thriller that treads familiar psycho serial killer terrain with style.
-As these stop-him-before-he-kills-again manhunt yarns go, this one’s several cuts above the norm, which should spell sturdy early spring biz for this Angelina Jolie-Ethan Hawke starrer.
+“Taking Lives” is a somber, absorbing thriller that treads familiar psycho serial killer terrain with style.
+Elegantly made and comparatively restrained in cramming sick and grisly stuff down the audience’s throat, pic builds tensely to a major revelation made with a half-hour left to go, after which the action becomes more conventional.
+But as these stop-him-before-he-kills-again manhunt yarns go, this one’s several cuts above the norm, which should spell sturdy early spring biz for this Angelina Jolie-Ethan Hawke starrer.

 An American feature shot in Montreal that for once owns up to its setting and makes full use of the city’s atmospheric old section, this smart adaptation of Michael Pye’s novel centers on FBI Special Agent Illeana Scott (Jolie), a profiler called in by Canadian authorities to help solve a case in what seems to be part of a string of killings dating back two decades.

 Prologue clearly explains that the killer began his career by assuming the identity of his victim, “life-jacking” his personality until it was time to move on, a practice he’s since repeated all too successfully.
 For her part, Illeana is introduced lying in a grave, trying to absorb and intuit everything she can about the fresh murder, and is subsequently earmarked as a woman apart when she’s glimpsed calmly eating dinner alone while meditating on a group of gruesome crime scene photographs.